pauljonescodes/Marksite/pages/index.md

     early](http://www.mccc.edu/~humphrew/whatsnew/alumpauljones.htm).
 -   I work as a Web Development Intern for
     [Local Wisdom Inc.](http://www.localwisdom.com),
-    where I developed apps in Objective-C for iOS and  in C++.
+    where I develop apps in Objective-C for iOS and in C++.
 -   I am aggressively pursuing my Bachelor's with ambitions to continue my formal education.